Environmental

 Sif’s sustainability strategy and performance is verified and recognized by various knowledgeable parties in the market:

-- MSCI (Morgan Stanley Capital International): Heavy Electrical Equipment Industry.
+- MSCI (Morgan Stanley Capital International): Electrical Equipment.

-- Score climate change D (disclosure level) .
+- Score climate change D (disclosure level); last update December 2022.

 The reduction of costs of offshore wind energy is primarily driven by innovations and efficiency improvements.